lxml/lxml/README.rst

 Support the project
 -------------------

-Most people who use lxml for their daily work do so because they like using it.
+Most people who use lxml do so because they like using it.
 If you like it, send us a flattr.

 .. class:: center